-Specialized training for military medical personnel, as well as for non-medical personnel, is provided by the Military Medical Training Facility within the Centre of Logistic Doctrine and Training.
+Specialized training for non-medical personnel is provided by the Military Medical Training Facility within the Centre of Logistic Doctrine and Training.
 The facility is developed and specialized primary for “first responders” training, known as Combat Lifesavers (CLS) - soldiers who are capable to care casualties during a combat situation in “Platinum 10 Minutes”.
-Therefore, a two-weeks-long CLS Course is developed as part of the pre-deployment training process, needed for selected participants in ISAF operation.
+Therefore, a two-weeks-long CLS Course is developed as part of the pre-deployment training process, needed for selected participants in operations.

 The medical platoons at Role 1 level provide medical support for units in coordination with Regional Military Medical Clinics which are responsible for providing primary health care to servicemen in barracks, training fields, naval and air force bases.
 Their medical personnel is involved in medical preparation for the units such as training soldiers in first aid and field hygiene, as well as training in evacuation of casualties from the battlefield.

 For the purpose of medical evacuation, we use ground wheeled vehicles (ambulance) and armoured evacuation vehicles “Patria” and HAGA.
 The Air Force provides Forward AE capability using rotary-wing assets.

 In accordance with the long-term planning process, Role 2 Command has been established as a part of Mil Med Centre in order to develop Role 2 LM MTF required for the mission deployed medical support.

 In CAF, all candidates for military operations and missions abroad must be volunteers, medical personnel as well.
 Pre-deployment training process goes through the above mentioned military medical courses, including three-weeks-long medical practice at emergency departments in civilian hospitals and clinical centres.